vladyslavmarkovaccenture/openbsw/doc/learning/setup/setup_wsl_usb.rst

 As an example, the steps below were used to make a Peak USB-CAN adaptor accessible as a network interface in Ubuntu using ``SocketCAN``.
 This assumes you have already successfully followed the steps in :ref:`setup_wsl_socketcan` and your WSL kernel supports USB.
-Recent versions of Windows running WSL kernel 5.10.60.1 or later already include support for many USB scenarios.
+Recent versions of Windows running WSL kernel :prop:`tool:wsl_kernel_version` or later already include support for many USB scenarios.

 The steps below were performed with WSL up and running - with the CAN kernel modules loaded and ``vcan0`` successfully created as described in :ref:`setup_wsl_socketcan`.